Hedgehog-Technologies/SlashWarp/README.md

 # SlashWarp

-A Minecraft mod that adds a simple `/warp` command set to single player and multiplayer alike for quick traversal to previously visited landmarks and points of interest.
+A Minecraft mod that adds a simple `/warp` command set to singleplayer and multiplayer alike for quick traversal to previously visited landmarks and points of interest.

 ## Key Features
+### 1.0.0
 - Warp locations are persistent across sessions
 - Warp locations are independent per World file
 - Warping between dimensions is supported
 - Essentially the `teleport` or `tp` command in single player with some balance around having to have been someone before and setting the location as a warp point.

+### 1.1.0
+- Vehicles and mounts currently being ridden will warp with the player
+- Pets actively following the player will try to warp with the player
+  - May fail if a valid location to teleport the pet to isn't found in time

 ## Usage